norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/jobs/index.md

 reflection of your abilities.
 We'd appreciate it if you mention in your letter if you've had assistance drafting it.

-Please include a copy of your CV with this letter – the CV need only be brief, but must include your contact details (with email address), and the names and addresses of two referees.
+Please include a copy of your CV with this letter – the CV need only be brief, but must include your contact details __(with email address)__, and the names and addresses of __two referees__.

 We can only accept applications that include a letter (written specifically, not a standard covering letter) and a CV.

-## Deadlines and key dates

-The deadline for applications is noon on Friday the 2nd of July 2014.
-We will email applicants that have been short-listed for interview by 7pm on Saturday July 5th, sorry we will only have time to reply to your application personally if you have been short-listed for interview.

-We will be conducting interviews over the Mondays and Fridays between July 7th and 18th.
-We expect the interviews to last 2-3 hours and these will involve some practical elements so you can demonstrate your knowledge.
-You will need to bring proof that you are eligible to work in the UK to your interview.

-##What happens next?

-The successful applicant for this post will initially be recruited as an employee of NBRC on a temporary contract for between 6 and 9 months (depending on initial skill level).
-During this trial period either the applicant or NBRC can terminate the contract with 4 weeks notice.
-There will be a clear plan for demonstrating/developing all the skills and experience needed to become a full member of NBRC (over the trial period, with routine reviews to monitor progress).
-If, at the end of the temporary contract, we are happy with you as a member of the team we will invite you to become a co-op member, which you can accept if you wish or leave us.
-Becoming a full member of NBRC requires becoming a director of NBRC, is a permanent role and involves having equal rights and responsibilities within the organisation as all other members.

 ##Job applicant criteria